top of page

 • Early identification and intervention

-If you’d like to get involved with our efforts, join our Safe Schools Task Force that meets the 2nd Monday of each month on Zoom at
+If you’d like to get involved with these efforts, join our Safe Schools Task Force that is meeting every Monday at 7 PM until session ends on May 2, and then on the 2nd Monday of each month on Zoom at

 https://us02web.zoom.us/meeting/register/tZIqcOyvqTgrHNEzGoXtH_XnQmmCYH7AsgQ5